A lot of times we need to make a copy of a worksheet in Excel.

 This would create a copy of the worksheet:

-- Quick way to move rows and columns in Excel.
+- A quick way to move rows and columns in Excel.

 - Increase Excel Tab Numbering as You Create a Copy.